Transfer/visiting student application procedures

 - A class rank covering the entire period of attendance and based on no less than completion of the first year

-- A completed application form downloaded from our website and sent to email@example.com.
-Once we receive your application, we can request information from LSAC.
+- A completed application form (PDF) downloaded from our website and sent to email@example.com, or use the regular JD application available through LSAC.

 Criteria for admission